-NC State is the lead university for a consortium of academic institutions across the Southeast, bringing together a breadth of expertise and capacity in natural, physical, and social sciences and management of natural and cultural resources.
+NC State is the lead university for a consortium of academic and non-profit institutions across the Southeast, bringing together a breadth of expertise and capacity in natural, physical, and social sciences and management of natural and cultural resources.

-SE CASC Consortium Universities (and PIs):
+SE CASC Consortium Institutions (and PIs):

 - Auburn University (Karen McNeal)

 - Duke University (Lydia Olander)

 - United South and Eastern Tribes (Jerry Pardilla)

 - University of Arkansas at Monticello (Michael Blazier)

 - University of Puerto Rico at Rio Piedras (Carla Restrepo)